regan-sarwas/npmap.js/API.md

 This is useful if you want to embed fixed width media (images, videos, etc.) into the popup.

+You can see examples of configuring popups for overlays in the [popups](https://github.com/nationalparkservice/npmap.js/blob/master/examples/popups.html) example map.

 ## Using Tooltips

 Tooltips display when you hover over a feature in an overlay.
 Tooltips only work for layer handlers that support `mouseover` and `mouseout` operations, currently CartoDB, CSV, GeoJSON, GitHub, KML, and MapBox.